 Our ample inventory of historic buildings and Louisiana’s attractive Historic Tax Credit entice developers intent on creating everything from residential to retail.
 Smaller buildings throughout downtown have been already been rehabbed into single family residences, art galleries, office spaces, movie theaters, gift shops, nightclubs and restaurants.
 We’ll help you find a building, determine a use and assist you in making your dreams come true.

-Minicine?, Robinson Film Center, and a number of other organizations present the compelling, strange and offbeat.
+Robinson Film Center, and a number of other organizations present the compelling, strange and offbeat.
 Because we are a Cultural District, you pay less tax on purchased one-of-a-kind works of art.

 Shreveport Common & The West Edge

 Two sections of downtown focused on the arts = twice the fun.
 The West Edge is downtown’s first art district, home to Robinson Film Center, artspace, the Lofts @ 624, restaurants and retail.
-Author William Joyce calls artspace, ‘A miraculous place where anything can happen.’
+Author William Joyce calls Artspace, ‘A miraculous place where anything can happen.’
 We would agree.
 Artspace is always hopping and on any given day (or evening) you might find fantastic foxes, tattoos, robots, and above all, art in every conceivable form.

 The Shreveport Common Arts and Culture District is just steps away, a 9-block area dedicated to starting a ‘cultural’ revolution downtown.
-The district hosts regular festivals, parades and street fairs, exhibits and tours and will soon be home to a transformational green space complete with food truck hook ups, performance space, and of course, artwork.
-Within Shreveport Common are the Emmett Hook Center, the Strand Theatre, Central ARTSTATION, Minicine?, historic Texas Avenue, the Oakland Cemetery and the amazing Municipal Auditorium.
+The district hosts regular festivals, parades and street fairs, exhibits and tours and is home to a transformational green space, Caddo Common Park, complete with food truck hook ups, a performance space, and of course, artwork.
+Within Shreveport Common are the Emmett Hook Center, the Strand Theatre, Central ARTSTATION,C & C Mercantile and Lighting, historic Texas Avenue, the Oakland Cemetery and the amazing Municipal Auditorium.

 We Have Ghostly Allure